evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Exterior

+The BYD Tang EV600, with dimensions of 4870 mm in length, 1950 mm in width, and 1725 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 5 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).